Find Affordable College Courses

 Jamestown, ND

 The in-demand bachelor’s degree programs at University of Jamestown helped the school earn the #5 place on this year’s ranking of the most popular fine and studio arts schools in North Dakota.
-UJ is a small private not-for-profit school located in the town of Jamestown.
+UJ is a small private not-for-profit school located in the remote town of Jamestown.

 Best Fine & Studio Arts Colleges in the Plains States Region